BiologicalRecordsCentre/brc-ds-eval/README.md

-In the *Time series chart options* there is also a filter that allows you to filter the displayed thumbnail charts to just a subset of the taxa based on a some text which you type in (before clicking the *Apply* button).
+In the *Time series chart options* there is also a filter that allows you to filter the displayed thumbnail charts to just a subset of the taxa based on some text which you type in (before clicking the *Apply* button).

 There are also a couple of filter boxes that let you limit the maximum and minimum years that are displayed on the x-axis of the charts.
 These options,